Jan 21, 2019

 The step backwards has a new name today, it is called the white backlash, but the white backlash isnothing new.
 It is the surfacing of old prejudices, hostilities and ambivalences that have always been there.
 Itwas caused neither by the cry of black power nor by the unfortunate recent wave of riots in our cities.
 The white backlash of today is rooted in the same problem that has characterized America ever since the black man landedin chains on the shores of this nation.This does not imply that all White Americans are racist, far from it.
 Many white people have, through adeep moral compulsion fought long and hard for racial justice nor does it mean that America has made no progress in her attempt to cure the body politic of the disease of racism or that the dogma of racism has beenconsiderably modified in recent years.
 However for the good of America, it is necessary to refute the idea thatthe dominant ideology in our country, even today, is freedom and equality while racism is just an occasional departure from the norm on the part of a few bigoted extremists.
 Racism can well be, that corrosive evil thatwill bring down the curtain on western civilization.
 Arnold Toynesbee has said that some twenty-six civilizationhave risen upon the face of the Earth, almost all of them have descended into the junk heap of destruction.
 Thedecline and fall of these civilizations, according to Toynesbee, was not caused by external invasion but byinternal decay.
 They failed to respond creatively to the challenges impingent upon them.
 If America does notrespond creatively to the challenge to banish racism, some future historian will have to say, that a greatcivilization died because it lacked the soul and commitment to make justice a reality for all men.

 The second aspect of our afflicted society is extreme materialism, an Asian writer has portrayed our dilemma in candid terms, he says, “you call your thousand material devices labor saving machinery, yet you are forever busy.
 With the multiplying of your machinery you grow increasingly fatigued, anxious, nervous,dissatisfied.
 Whatever you have you want more and where ever you are you want to go somewhere else.
 Your devices are neither time saving nor soul saving machinery.
 They are so many sharp spurs which urge you on toinvent more machinery and to do more business”.
 This tells us something about our civilization that cannot be caste aside as a prejudiced charge by an eastern thinker who is jealous of Western prosperity.
 We cannot escapethe indictment.
 This does not mean that we must turn back the clock of scientific progress.
 No one can overlook the wonders that science has wrought for our lives.
 The automobile will not abdicate in favor of the horse and buggy or the train in favor of the stage coach or the tractor in favor of the hand plow or the scientific method infavor of ignorance and superstition.
 But our moral lag must be redeemed; when scientific power outruns moral power, we end up with guided missiles and misguided men.
 When we foolishly maximize the minimum andminimize the maximum we sign the warrant for our own day of doom.It is this moral lag in our thing-oriented society that blinds us to the human reality around us andencourages us in the greed and exploitation which creates the sector of poverty in the midst of wealth.
 Again wehave diluted ourselves into believing the myth that Capitalism grew and prospered out of the protestant ethic of hard word and sacrifice, the fact is that Capitalism was build on the exploitation and suffering of black slavesand continues to thrive on the exploitation of the poor – both black and white, both here and abroad.
 If Negroesand poor whites do not participate in the free flow of wealth within our economy, they will forever be poor,giving their energies, their talents and their limited funds to the consumer market but reaping few benefits andservices in return.
-The way to end poverty is to end the exploitation of the poor, ensure them a fair share of thegovernment services and the nations resources.
+The way to end poverty is to end the exploitation of the poor, ensure them a fair share of thegovernment services and the nation’s resources.
 I proposed recently that a national agency be established to provide employment for everyone needing it.
 Nothing is more socially inexcusable than unemployment in thisage.
 In the 30s when the nation was bankrupt it instituted such an agency, the WPA, in the present conditions of a nation glutted with resources, it is barbarous to condemn people desiring work to soul sapping inactivity and poverty.
 I am convinced that even this one, massive act of concern will do more than all the state police andarmies of the nation to quell riots and still hatreds.
 The tragedy is, our materialistic culture does not possess thestatesmanship necessary to do it.
 Victor Hugo could have been thinking of 20th Century America when he wrote, “there’s always more misery among the lower classes than there is humanity in the higher classes”.

-The time has come for America to face the inevitable choice between materialism and humanism.
-We must devote at least as much to our children’s education and the health of the poor
+The time has come for America to face the inevitable choice

-as we do to the care of our automobiles andthe building of beautiful, impressive hotels.
+as we do to the care of our automobiles andthe building of

 We must also realize that the problems of racial injustice and economic injustice cannot be solvedwithout a radical redistribution of political and economic power.
 We must further recognize that the ghetto is adomestic colony.
 Black people must develop programs that will aid in the transfer of power and wealth into thehands of residence of the ghetto so that they may in reality control their own destinies.
 This is the meaning of New Politics.
 People of will in the larger community, must support the black man in this effort.